p4lang/bf-p4c/bf-asm/README.md

 user@box$ make check

-Runs tests/runtests script on all .p4 files in the tests and tests/mau directories and .tfa files in tests/asm directory.
+Runs tests/runtests script on all .p4 files in the tests and tests/mau directories and .bfa files in tests/asm directory.
 This script can run one or more tests specified on the command line, or will run all .p4 files in the current directory if run with no arguments.
 Stf tests can be run if specified explicitly on the command line; they will not run by default.